Hanyman8/OctoPrint-OAuth2/README.md

 You can find tutorial here: [create OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)

 ### Set up your config.yaml
 Then you need to provide to plugin configuration.
-You have to set:
+You can find your OctoPrint configuration files in `~/.octoprint` on Linux or in [%AppData%](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/) on Windows.
+In `config.yaml` file you have to set:
  1. **login_path:** [Url, where you log in into github](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/#1-users-are-redirected-to-request-their-github-identity)
  2. **token_path:** [Url, where should plugin obtain access_token](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/#2-users-are-redirected-back-to-your-site-by-github)
  3. **user_info_path:** [Url, where plugin will get user information](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/#3-use-the-access-token-to-access-the-api) using `access_token`